 What is Sir Isaac Newton famous for?

-Apart from discovering the laws of gravity while observing a falling apple, Newton invented calculus, which paved the way for further developments pertaining to approaching and solving complex math.
-He also discovered the laws of motion, which became the basis for physics, and showed how light disperses with through a glass prism.
+Sir Isaac Newton was the leading mathematician of 17th-century Europe.
+Apart from discovering the laws of gravity while observing an apple falling, Newton invented calculus, which paved the way for further developments pertaining to approaching and solving complex math.
+Newton's discoveries include the laws of motion, which became the basis for physics, and showed how light disperses with through a glass prism.

 In what year did Newton discover gravity?

-Sir Isaac Newton documented his comprehensive observations regarding the theory of gravity in a paper that was published in 1687.
+Sir Isaac Newton documented his comprehensive observations regarding the theory of gravity in "Philosophiæ Naturalis Principia Mathematica" ("Mathematical Principles of Natural Philosophy"), published in 1687.